 As soon as you are through, you can hit the submit button and iVisa will send you the authorization in the agreed timeframe.

 The ETA is valid for 5 years after issued or until passport expires.
-This means you must enter Canada within this period!
+So, just enter Canada within this timeframe!

 How many entries am I allowed?
-How long can I stay in Canada?
+How long can I be in the Canadian territory?

-You're granted a Multiple Entry.
-You can stay a maximum of 180 days Per Entry.
+You will have a Multiple Entry and you can stay 180 days Per Entry.

 What does an ETA look like?